High-dimensional estimation of quadratic variation based on penalized realized variance: Theoretical framework

 \subsection{Selection of tuning parameter}

 In view of Theorem \ref{lowerBound} and Corollary \ref{rankConcentration}, it follows that $\widehat{ \Sigma}_{n}^{ \lambda}$ can be of low rank and accurate, given optimal tuning of $\lambda$.
 However, as evident from \eqref{rankRegularization}, $\lambda$ depends on the latent spot variance process $(c_t)_{t \in [0,1]}$ through $\nu_{c,2}$ and $\nu_{c, \infty}$ as well as the unknown absolute constant $\gamma$, whose value can be important in finite samples.
-In order to address this problem, and facilitate the calculation of our estimator in Sections \ref{section:simulation} and \ref{section:empirical}, we adopt a data-driven shrinkage selection by exploiting the resampling technique of \citet*{sabourin-valdar-nobel:15a} in the context of LASSO estimation in the linear regression setup.